En-Ayman-dev/TechVision/DEPLOYMENT_GUIDE.md

     npm run dev
     ```

     This will start the website.
-You should see a message like `✓ Ready in 1.2s │ Local: http://localhost:9002`.
-You can now open `http://localhost:9002` in your web browser to see your site.
+You should see a message like `✓ Ready in X.Xs │ Local: http://localhost:9002`.
+You can now open `http://localhost:9002` in your web browser.

 *   **Terminal 2: Run the Genkit AI Flows**